“Never worry about numbers. Help one person at a time and always start with the person nearest you.”

 This is our firm’s guiding philosophy.
 We give each client the attention they deserve.
 We have no billboards, no TV advertisements, and no catch phrases, because we focus on our clients instead of ourselves.

 If you are injured, please contact us to talk about becoming part of the family.
-We have five attorneys who are here to help one person at a time.
+We have six attorneys who are here to help one person at a time.

 Sam Gregorio was born in Shreveport, LA and has practiced personal injury law in his own firm since 1978.
 Sam graduated summa cum laude with a B.A. degree in 1973 from Loyola University in New Orleans.
 He received his J.D. degree in 1976 from Louisiana State University graduating Order of the Coif.
 Academic honors while attending Louisiana State University Law School include Omicron Delta Kappa and Louisiana State University Law School Hall of Fame.